AdaCore/gnatcoverage/doc/gnatcov/units_of_interest.rst

     end Coverage;

 As a possible alternative to the project file attributes, the |gcvcov| and
-|gcvins| commands accept a :option:`--ignore-source-files` switch on the
+|gcvins| commands accept a :cmd-option:`--ignore-source-files` switch on the
 command line.

 This option can appear multiple times on the command line.
 Each